RealLast/Signapse/README.md

 This repository contains the source code for the [Signapse App](https://signapse.app).
 Signapse is an Android App for realtime recognition of german road signs.
 Originally developed in 2017 using early versions of TensorFlowLite.
 The processing of camera images was implemented in C++ for performance reasons.

 **Code Quality**
-The code is complete and fully commented using Doxygen comments.
-You can generate
+The code is 100% complete and fully commented using doxygen.
+You can generate the documentation using generate_docs.bat.

-#### Intalling current version from PlayStore
+#### Installing the current version from PlayStore

 1. Checkout Signapse on [Google Playstore](https://play.google.com/store/apps/details?id=de.swp.tsd.trafficsigndetection)
 2. Install App